zevv/bucklespring/README.md

 =====================================

-This project emulates the sound of my old faithful IBM Model-M bucklespring keyboard while typing on my notebook, with the main function of annoying the hell out of my coworkers.
+This project emulates the sound of my old faithful IBM Model-M bucklespring keyboard while typing on my notebook, mainly for the purpose of annoying the hell out of my coworkers.

 ![Model M](model-m.jpg)

+The sound of each key has carefully been sampled, and is played back using the OpenAL audio library for a realistic 3D sound palette of pure nostalgic bliss.

 Installation
 ------------